krasimir/stent/README.md

 });
 ```

-The third variant is to use a function that returns a string.
+Another variant is to use a function that returns a string.
 Which again results in `{ name: 'fetching' }`.

 ```js
 Machine.create('app', {